-5.7.9 DCC Considerations90
+5.7.9 DCC Considerations

 Dynamic Channel Change (DCC) operations [DOCSIS-RFI] allow the opportunity to move CMs, including DSG eCMs, to new US and/or DS channels.
 DCC operations can be triggered manually or autonomously for loadbalancing purposes.
 If DCC is implemented and used to change downstream channels, then an operator needs to ensure that the content of the DSG Tunnels are forwarded onto the old and new DOCSIS downstream channels that are impacted by the DCC message.
-If not, the Set-top Device will not be able to receive DSG tunnel information on the downstream, and will eventually begin to hunt for a new downstream, a process that could take a significant period of time.
-Similarly, if DCC is implemented and used to change upstream channels and the DSG UCID List is being used, then the operator needs to ensure that the US channel the CM is being moved to is a part of that UCID
+If not, the Set-top Device will not be able to receive DSG tunnel information on the downstream.
+Whenever a DSG eCM is subject to DCC operations, care must be taken to provide the proper provisioning and configuration of the DSG Agent and the DSG eCM.

-90 Section added per DSG-N-04.0197-2 by kb 3/14/05.
+&lt;sup>100 Section added per DSG-N-04.0197-2 by kb 3/14/05.
+Revised per DSG-N-11.0999-1 by JB on 9/9/11.